kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

 **Why This Matters**

-People trust you more when they **understand what’s going on**—and they feel respected when you take the time to explain it in a way that makes sense to them.
+People trust you more when they **understand what’s going on**, and they feel respected when you take the time to explain it in a way that makes sense to them.
 My goal isn’t just to fix issues; it’s to empower users and reduce stress through clarity and calmness.

 ## 4. How I Practice Active Listening